tailhook/vagga/docs/builders.rst

 too, but they are different from what we need).
 We are working to provide the official best of all worlds ubuntu (and debian) container builder.
-In the meantime you can use any of `Debian Debootstrap`_, `From Image`_,  `Vagrant LXC`_ or `Debian-simple`_ builders.
+In the meantime you can use any of `Debian Debootstrap`_, `From Image`_,  `Vagrant LXC`_, :ref:`docker-builder` or `Debian-simple`_ builders.
 Every of it's section have an example on how to setup Ubuntu specifically.
 Please report any issues you have with any of them.